cgat-developers/ruffus/doc/pipeline_functions.rst

             ::

-                verbose = 0 : nothing
+                verbose = 0 : prints nothing
-                verbose = 1 : print task name
-                verbose = 2 : print task description if exists
-                verbose = 3 : print job names for jobs to be run verbose = 4 : print list of up-to-date tasks and job names for jobs to be run verbose = 5 : print job names for all jobs whether up-to-date or not
+                verbose = 1 : logs warnings and tasks which are not up-to-date and which will be run verbose = 2 : logs doc strings for task functions as well verbose = 3 : logs job parameters for jobs which are out-of-date verbose = 4 : logs list of up-to-date tasks but parameters for out-of-date jobs verbose = 5 : logs parameters for all jobs whether up-to-date or not verbose = 10: logs messages useful only for debugging ruffus pipeline code

 .. _pipeline_functions.pipeline_printout.indent: